As someone who writes about and strives to live a simple, minimalist life, it’s no surprise that I think there are many reasons to love minimalism.

 Also, the less you own, the faster and easier the actual cleaning chores, like vacuuming, dusting, mopping, etc. become.
 Not only are there fewer items to clean.
 But there is also less to get in the way while you’re cleaning, so cleaning becomes faster and easier.

 10. More environmentally friendly

-When we choose to own less, this naturally leads us to buy less.
-Everything we consume has an impact on the environment.
+Everything you consume has an impact on the environment.
 Everything from pollution caused by manufacturing and shipping, to the packaging materials, all adds up.
-Owning less and buying less reduces our environmental impact.
+Owning less and buying less reduces your environmental impact.